-World welcomes new year amid wildfires and protests
+World welcomes New Year amid wildfires and protests

 Hong Kong authorities canceled the main midnight fireworks display for the first time in a decade, citing security concerns.
 A “Symphony of Lights” took place instead, involving projections on the city’s tallest skyscrapers, while smaller-scale pyrotechnics were launched from waterfront rooftops.

-Sydney decided to press ahead with its fireworks despite calls by some members of the public for it to be canceled in solidarity with fire-hit areas in New South Wales, of which the city is the capital.
+Sydney decided to press ahead with its fireworks despite calls by some members of the public for the display to be canceled in solidarity with fire-hit areas in New South Wales, of which the city is the capital.

-Sydney mayor Clover Moore said planning had begun 15 months ago and that the event also gave a boost to the economy.
+Sydney Mayor Clover Moore said planning had begun 15 months ago and that the event also gave a boost to the economy.

-Some other towns in eastern Australia canceled their new year celebrations as naval vessels and military helicopters helped firefighters rescue people fleeing the fires, which have turned swathes of New South Wales into a raging furnace.
+Some other towns in eastern Australia canceled their New Year’s celebrations as naval vessels and military helicopters helped firefighters rescue people fleeing the fires, which have turned swathes of New South Wales into a raging furnace.

 The fires have killed at least 11 people since October, two of them overnight into Tuesday, destroyed more than 4 million hectares (10 million acres) and left many towns and rural areas without electricity or mobile coverage.